BuilderIO/micro-agent/README.md

 ## Why?

-LLMs can output code, but the code often does not work as expected on the first try.
-It can take repeat iteration to be sure what was generated is what was needed.
+LLMs are great out giving you broken code, and it can take repeat iteration on that code to get it working as expected.

 So why do this manually when AI can handle not just the generation, but the iteration and fixing as well?